 No preference is given to Oklahoma residents.

 No. Please do not include ANY supplemental materials with your MHSP application.
 In order to keep everyone's application on a level playing field, we will review only the MHSP application itself.
-We will not examine any supplementary documents such as a resume, letters of support, or transcript.
+We will not examine any supplementary documents such as a resume, letters of support, or a transcript.

 Yes.
 You will need to take the MCAT.
+See the average MCAT score for the latest entering class above.

 Of the students invited to interview for the MHSP, between 5 and 8 students are accepted into the program.